 Connect NC is the Governor’s $2.85B bond proposal for transportation and infrastructure funds that will add jobs and continue to strengthen North Carolina’s economy.Learn More About Connect NC

 Governor Pat McCrory builds on his commitment to increase access to affordable high-speed internet across North Carolina through State Broadband Plan.Learn more about the State Broadband Plan

 The Department of Information Technology provides technology services to state agencies and other government customers across North Carolina.
 Our services include hosting, network, telecommunications, desktop computing, project management services, and unified communications such as email and calendaring.
 Service offerings are described in our Service Catalog.

 The department operates under the leadership of the State Chief Information Officer (SCIO), as appointed by the Governor.
-State CIO Chris Estes was appointed in January 2013 and serves on the cabinet of Governor Pat McCrory.
 The State CIO provides direct management over IT operations and has statewide IT responsibilities, including technical architecture, procurement, project management, and security.

 The General Assembly directed the State Chief Information Officer to identify restructuring options for the most effective use of IT resources.
 Our recommended structure will support an enterprise approach to addressing the State’s technology needs.

 The Enterprise Security and Risk Management Office (ESRMO) provides leadership in the development, delivery and maintenance of a cybersecurity program that safeguards the state's IT assets against unauthorized use, disclosure, modification, damage or loss.
 This comprehensive statewide program encompasses information security implementation, monitoring, threat and vulnerability management, cyber incident management, and enterprise business continuity management.

 North Carolina Department of Information Technology